tokopedia/ios-supervalidator/README.md

 ##  Help

-If you want to discuss the SuperPlayer or have a question about how to use it to solve your video player problem, you can start a topic in the [issues](https://github.com/tokopedia/ios-supervalidator/issues) tab of this repo
+If you want to discuss the SuperValidator or have a question about how to use it to solve your video player problem, you can start a topic in the [issues](https://github.com/tokopedia/ios-supervalidator/issues) tab of this repo

 ## Future Plans